-Extractions (Oral Surgery)
+Tooth Extractions (Oral Surgery)

-Wisdom tooth extraction is a dental surgical procedure for removal of one or more wisdom teeth.
-Wisdom teeth are four permanent adult teeth that are at the extreme corners of your mouth both at the top and at the bottom.
+Wisdom tooth extraction is a surgical dental procedure for removal of one or more wisdom teeth.
+Wisdom teeth are four permanent adult teeth that are at the extreme corners of your mouth, both at the top and at the bottom.
 Sometimes the wisdom tooth can grow without enough room and such a tooth is called an impacted wisdom tooth.
 This results in wisdom tooth pain, infections and other dental complications including dental abscess.
-When this happens you are left with no option but to have it pulled out.
+When this happens, you are left with no option but to have it pulled out.
 Wisdom tooth extraction can be done by either a dentist or an oral surgeon.
 In order to prevent future problems, many oral surgeons recommend that extraction be carried out even If the impacted teeth are not causing any problems currently.

 Why Should You Have Your Wisdom Teeth Removed?